RubiconDeFi/docs/src/pages/docs/introduction/overview.md

 ---
-title: Overview
+title: Rubicon | Overview
 pageTitle: Overview
-description: Welcome to Rubicon guides and developer documentation
+description: Welcome to the Rubicon guides and developer documentation
 ---

 Welcome to Rubicon guides and developer documentation {% .lead %}